30stomercury/Automatic-Speech-Recognition/README.md

     - Label smoothing.
 (IMPORANT)
     - Bucketing.

+* Some advice
-Generally, LibriSpeech-100 is not large enough unless you perform speed augmentation.
+    - Generally, LibriSpeech-100 is not large enough unless you perform speed augmentation.
-In my experience, adding more data is the best policy.
+    - **In my experience, adding more data is the best policy.**
-A better way to check if your model is learning is to monitor the speech-text aligments.
+    - A better way to check if your model is learning in a right way is to monitor the speech-text aligments in tensorboard as below.

 ![](demo/align.png)

 ## Requirements